bondarukoleh/java_playground/info/basics.md

 with it, so the API of the instance will remain the same while behaviour will change.

 Default values for variables:
-Number primitives (and Char)   0/0.0 booleans                       false references                     null
+Number primitives byte,short,int,long,Char/float,double   0/0.0
+boolean                                                   false
+reference                                                 null

 ##### Comparing variables.
 == used only for comparing bits in variables, they either equal or not.